LGBTQ+ Celebrating Our Differences

-LGBTQ—it’s a lot of letters to remember, but it actually has fewer syllables than “heterosexual.”
+LGBTQ+—it’s a lot to remember, but it actually has the same number of syllables as “heterosexual.”
 It may seem overwhelming to see those letters pile up, and it seems that the order or the number of letters keeps changing, but it’s all with good reason.
 The term LGBTQ (LGBTQ+ or LGBTQIA+ are also sometimes used) is meant to represent an incredibly diverse and multicultural group of people, with each letter standing for one of many identities; so, there’s a lot packed into them!
 Those letters have a big job to do!

 At CultureBeat®, we understand that it can be challenging to stay up to date on this under-represented and underserved segment.
 So, in celebration of Pride Month, we’ve put together this guide to familiarize you with the different terms—and how they have evolved over the years.

-Before there was LGBTQ, the first widely used term was “homosexual,” which carried a lot of negative connotations—in part because, for many years, it was inaccurately classified as a mental disorder.
-The term LGBTQ was first used around 1996, but what makes up this more popular and widely used term?
+Before there was LGBTQ+, the first widely used term was “homosexual,” which carried a lot of negative connotations—in part because, for many years, it was inaccurately classified as a mental disorder.
+The term LGBTQ+ was first used around 1996 and in recent years adding the + symbol at the end has become more common, but what makes this the more popular and widely used term?

-Today, LGBTQ, LGBT, and LGBT+ are the most favorable terms for referring to the community.
-However, generally, gay men and Boomers don’t like LGBTQ as much as the rest of the community because they are more likely to dislike the term “queer” due to its derogatory historical use.
+Today, LGBTQ+, LGBTQ, and LGBT+ are the most favorable terms for referring to the community.
+However, generally, gay men and Boomers don’t like LGBTQ+ as much as the rest of the community because they are more likely to dislike the term “queer” due to its derogatory historical use.
 For this reason and countless more, it’s important to understand your audience before using these terms.
-Furthermore, using terms such as LGBT-friendly or LGBT-welcoming is now preferred instead of “gay-friendly”; they are seen as more inclusive now that “gay” is used primarily when referring to gay men.
+Furthermore, using terms such as LGBTQ-friendly or LGBTQ-welcoming is now preferred instead of “gay-friendly”; they are seen as more inclusive now that “gay” is used primarily when referring to gay men.

 L IS FOR LESBIAN (WOMAN)